backdrop-contrib/search_api_db/README.md

 [1] http://drupal.org/node/1144620

-Also, using facets with a database server will only work if the database user Drupal is using has the "CREATE TEMPORARY TABLES" permission (or similar, in DBMSs other than MySQL).
+Also, using facets with a database server will only work if the database user Backdrop is using has the "CREATE TEMPORARY TABLES" permission (or similar, in DBMSs other than MySQL).

 Developer information